Rovers crashed out of the Capital One Cup at the first attempt after a disappointing display at MK Dons.

 Both sides continued to create half chances with the home side having the better, Luke Chadwick firing over for the Dons, Ruben Rochina firing wide for Rovers.

-Whilst Rovers approach play was neat and tidy it often lacked that final killer ball, the same couldn't be said for the opposition who again tested Jake Kean on 34 minutes when a nod down from Charlie MacDonald was met by Luke Chadwick to force Kean into a fingertip save.
+Whilst Rovers approach play was neat and tidy it often lacked that final killer ball, the same couldn't be said for the opposition who again tested Jake Kean on 34 minutes, a nod down from Charlie MacDonald was met by Luke Chadwick to force Kean into a fingertip save.

 On the stroke of half time Rovers fashioned another chance when Bradley Orr centred from the right but Edinho put his header over the bar.